This blog is being built along with a blogging framework for the entire Conundrum ecosystem.

 If we extend our lighthouse & clocktower example to an orbital frame of reference, where orbits at an agreed upon velocity , then this velocity would be decreased by a factor of in the coordinate system of due to the decreased spatial density of , while our relativistically corrected orbital velocity equation becomes as follows:

-When we solve for and plugin our galactic parameters here on Earth, we find a radius of , perfectly on top of observatonal values, without any additional unseen mass!
+When we solve for and plugin our galactic parameters here on Earth, we find a radius of , perfectly on top of observational values, without any additional unseen mass!

 Consider the determinant of a 3-dimensional, diagonal matrix, representing the change in volume of the coordinate system.

-Not only does this accomodate existing experimental validations of SR & GR, it does so while accomodating the original relativistic experiment: Michelson & Morely.
+Not only does this accommodate existing experimental validations of SR & GR1, it does so while accommodating the original relativistic experiment: Michelson & Morely23.
 The only direction they didn't evaluate was along the radial vector, precisely the direction described by this determinant.

 If we consider that the magnitude of is this determinant, we should then take it's cube root: